sumkawa/HabitTrackerFullStack/README.md

 Then run `pnpm dev` and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 **Note: Project won't work since .env file is omitted & api keys for production, db, etc. aren't available.**
+In order for it to work you'll have to add a .env with the following postgres api keys & passwords.